jhajek/Linux-text-book-part-1/Chapter-06/chapter-06.md

 \&\&

 : The double ampersand character (shift+7)command allows you to execute two or more commands together in sequence.
-Note the && requires each succesive command to return succesfully or else the entire string will stop at the command that failed. __Usage example:__
+Note the && requires each successive command to return successfully or else the entire string will stop at the command that failed. __Usage example:__
 ```bash
 unzip -d book master.zip && cd book && cat Readme.md
 ```